-Two entries ago we saw how to create a Web interface for ESP8266 using Vanilla Javascript.
-In the previous entry we saw how to use VueJS in ESP8266, as a framework to replace the logic of our App with a declarative formulation.
+Two entries ago, we saw how to create a Web interface for the ESP8266, using Vanilla Javascript.
+In the previous entry, we saw how to use VueJS on the ESP8266, as a framework to replace the logic of our App with a declarative formulation.

-Unfortunately in the process, our page became as ugly as it was before.
-And we agreed that, in this post, we would focus on how to achieve the same Material Design aesthetics in our application in VueJS.
+Unfortunately along the way, our page became as ugly as ever again.
+And we agreed that, in this entry, we would focus on seeing how to achieve the same Material Design aesthetics in our VueJS application.

-This is where Vuetify comes into play, a framework that we already saw in its day that provides a lot of components to make applications in VueJS with a nice, modern interface that won’t make you want to tear your eyes out when you see it.
+This is where Vuetify comes into play, a framework that we saw before, which provides a lot of components for creating VueJS applications with a pleasant, modern interface that doesn’t make you want to tear your eyes out when you see it.

 Like the previous one, this introductory entry to the framework is going to be very simple.
-We are only going to focus on presenting it and making a small “hello world” App, and verify that it works correctly.
+We will only focus on presenting it, making a small “hello world” App, and verifying that it works correctly.

 #include <ESP8266WiFi.h>